Trouble at CVS Health long-term care business weighs heavily

-CEO Larry Merlo said in a prepared statement that 2019 would be a “year of transition” as the company integrates the health insurer Aetna, which it purchased in a roughly $69 billion deal last year.
-A federal judge is still evaluating the acquisition.
+That adds up to more than half of the $10 billion price CVS Health paid in a 2015 deal to buy pharmacy distributor Omnicare and expand into dispensing prescription drugs to assisted living and skilled nursing homes.
+CVS CEO Larry Merlo said then that he saw the deal as a “substantial growth opportunity,” given the aging U.S. population.

-CVS Health expects adjusted earnings to range between $6.68 and $6.88 this year.
-That’s well short of the per-share earnings of $7.35 that Wall Street had been anticipating, according to a survey of industry analysts by FactSet.
+But the company said Wednesday that it has been dealing with challenges like low occupancy rates in skilled nursing locations and the bankruptcy of a significant customer.
+Merlo told analysts the company still sees growth opportunities in parts of that business, and he expects the performance to improve.

-CVS Health Corp., based in Woonsocket, Rhode Island, runs more than 9,900 retail locations and processes over a billion prescriptions annually as a pharmacy benefit manager.
+CVS Health Corp., based in Woonsocket, Rhode Island, also runs more than 9,900 retail locations as the nation’s second-largest drugstore chain and processes over a billion prescriptions annually as a pharmacy benefit manager.

-The company also runs a business that provides services to long-term care facilities, and CVS Health booked a $2.2 billion charge from that in the quarter.
-It said that business struggled with operational problems and the bankruptcy of a significant customer.
+The company expects adjusted earnings per share to range between $6.68 and $6.88 this year.
+That compares to the average analyst expectation of $7.35 per share, according to FactSet.

-CVS was forced to adjust after that segment’s updated budget showed “significant additional deterioration” in its projected results for this year compared with an analysis done several months ago.
+Merlo told analysts the company sees 2019 as a “bridge to the future,” and they expect their business to strengthen meaningfully as they integrate the operations of Aetna, a health insurer that covers more than 22 million people.

 Earnings adjusted for one-time items totaled $2.14 per share, as revenue jumped more than 12 percent to $54.24 billion.